lf-/gankra.github.io/blah/dsts-are-polymorphic-generics/index.md

 }
 ```

 Which of course Rust can happily deal with.
 Rust applies the exact same strategy for generic *types* too -- it's copy-pasting all the way down.
-This is a very Simple But Effective approach but it has one downside: you can't have a generic function pointer!
+This is a Simple But Effective approach, but it has one downside: you can't have a generic function pointer!

 Rust will happily let you turn `my_generic_u32` into `fn(u32) -> ()`, but won't let you make `my_generic` into `fn<T: Clone>(T) -> ()`.
 All monomorphization is handled *statically* (at compile time) and creates a *new* function pointer for each type substitution.
 Even if we got around the whole "multiple function pointers" thing with a vtable, it still wouldn't be good enough because a function pointer is a *dynamic* (runtime) construct, and so the compiler *can't* predict all the monomorphizations.

 Languages like Java solve this problem by just making all types Indirected all the time.
 And that's why languages like Rust with inline layouts can't have polymorphic generics.

 Oh I didn't see you there Swift!
 Isn't this problem annoying for us inline-layout languages?
 Sorry what?
 [You have polymorphic generics](https://gankra.github.io/blah/swift-abi/#polymorphic-generics)???
 HOW???
-I *JUST* finished explaining that's impossible!
+I *JUST* finished explaining how that's impossible!

-Swift *does* need to Indirect polymorphic stack variables with boxing, but once you get past the stack "roots" all the actual value have the same layouts they would have with monomorphization!
+Swift *does* need to Indirect polymorphic stack variables with boxing, but once you get past the stack "roots" all the actual values have the same layouts they would have with monomorphization!
 Swift accomplishes this with something it calls *Value Witness Tables*.
-Value Witness Tables are just vtables full of information about the type: size, align, stride (spicy size), it's clone impl, it's move impl, etc.
+Value Witness Tables are just vtables full of information about the type: size, align, stride (spicy size), its clone impl, its move impl, etc.

 Whenever you have a generic function like